8ta4/pun/DONTREADME.md

 - The recognizability scores aren't super sensitive to where the phrases are in the prompt.

-- This model actually gives slightly lower scores to named entities and jargon compared to everyday language, which is pretty spot-on.
+- This model gives lower scores to named entities and jargon compared to everyday language.

 - The scores from this model just feel right.